aavoddev/websrc/content/Plan_9/Rio_Max.md

 	case Resize:
 ```

-My solution is a little clunkier than I'd like, but it works and it's clear exactly what it does.
+My solution is a little clunkier than I'd like, but it works well enough and it's clear exactly what it does.
+It will mis-handle a move outside rio's bounds, potentially succeeding incorrectly, or mis-reporting the error `max and min are mutually exclusive`, but the solution would be more work than it's worth.
 First order of business is the new variable, `rd` of type `Rectangle`.
 Despite its type, `rd` does not represent a rectangle to be drawn, it represents whether the corresponding values of `r` and `w->screenr` differ.
 A check is performed to make sure the `min` and `max` values of the same axis haven't both changed, if they have, it returns an error to the calling function.

 Then, it's just a matter of deciding which value to throw away and which to keep, much like in the original code, but this time, it can throw away either the `min` or `max`.